STATE COMPLIANCE

 Gun Store POS Software

-Automatic bound book entries, integrated E4473, NICS checks, and full ATF compliance — built into every transaction.
+Automatic A&D book entries, integrated E4473, NICS checks, and full ATF compliance, built into every transaction.

 Second Amendment Protection Act

 Kansas's SAPA declares that firearms manufactured and remaining within Kansas are not subject to federal regulation.
 However, the ATF has made clear that federal law applies to all firearms transactions conducted by FFLs, regardless of state legislation.
-As an FFL, you must comply with all federal requirements — SAPA does not exempt you from the 4473, NICS, or any other ATF obligation.
+As an FFL, you must comply with all federal requirements, SAPA does not exempt you from the 4473, NICS, or any other ATF obligation.
 Do not rely on SAPA as a basis for bypassing federal compliance.

 State Preemption